Protecting Those Who Cannot Protect Themselves

 We are experts within the healthcare industry and provide comprehensive assistance to all types of healthcare facilities in assessing and addressing their fire and life safety issues.
 Throughout the entire healthcare environment, fire protection systems and other life safety features are vital to ensuring those individuals who are placed under a facility’s care are protected during an emergency.
 The vast majority of healthcare facilities operate under a protect or defend in place methodology because the patient population is not capable of self preservation.
 Facilities must ensure that smoke barriers, fire barriers, fire alarm systems, fire suppression systems, and means of egress are all operational and able to serve patients, staff, and visitors.
 JENSEN HUGHES’ staff assists healthcare facilities in achieving compliance with the numerous local, state, and federal regulations.

-Statement of Conditions
+Life Safety Code Assessment, formerly Statement of Conditions

-The status of a facility’s compliance with code provisions for fire/life safety as applied by the accreditation organization and the Center for Medicaid & Medicare Services (CMS) (or CMS’ enforcing agency) is often documented within a building’s Statement of Conditions.
+The status of a facility’s compliance with code provisions for fire/life safety as applied by the accreditation organization and the Center for Medicaid & Medicare Services (CMS) (or CMS’ enforcing agency) is often documented within a building’s Life Safety Code Assessment.
 These life safety assessments are valuable tools for facility managers, safety officers, and engineers for monitoring and ensuring a building’s continuing compliance.
 Our healthcare engineers and consultants perform a full building evaluation that includes more than just door functionality and firestopping of penetrations.
 It is not sufficient to assume a unit, suite, wing, or floor has been arranged to be compliant merely because it exists as designed.
 JENSEN HUGHES performs the additional step to review building plans for compliance.

 We also review a facility’s records for:

 - Fire alarm system inspection testing and maintenance

 - Fire pump inspection testing and maintenance